kwhite2/git/lessons.md

 ## Configuring Git on Your Computer

-Before we get started, we'll want to configure git so that it can identify who we are.
+Next, let's configure git so that it can identify who we are.
 This information is useful because it connects identifying information with the changes you make in your repository.

-Type the following into your command line, filling in the sections—below labelled "John Doe"—for your name and email.
+Type the following into your command line, filling in the sections—below labelled "John Doe"—for your name and email (use quotations where you see them).
 This does not necessarily need to be the name and email you used to sign up for GitHub.
+Remember, these are different spaces and softwares.

 	git config --global user.name "John Doe"
 	git config --global user.email johndoe@example.com